akveo/nebular/docs/articles/nebular-themes-tutorial-hot-reload.md

 ```
 * Add cosmic theme import below the default theme
 * And change the variables you need, or simply leave the map empty to use the default values
-* Let's make it dark by specified background color as black and named it `dark`
+* Let's make it dark with specified background color as black and named it `dark`

 So that your `src/themes.scss` file looks like this: